promisegrid/paper-ism/README.md

    - **Definition:** The algorithm or function that the agent will execute next. **f2** may be the same as **f1** or a modified version, depending on internal side effects during processing.
    - **Role:** Captures the agent's new state after processing.
 If executing **f1** with **invars** leads to internal changes (e.g., updates to internal variables), these changes are reflected in **f2**.

-The tuple is signed by the ISM kernel, which is responsible for controlling function execution.
-The signature of the ISM kernel represents the *promise* of the kernel to guarantee the behavior specified by the tuple.
-This approach aligns with Promise Theory, where only the agent (in this case, the ISM kernel) can make promises.

 ### **How the Model Works**